saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

 ```

 Congrats!
 You have everything you need to build your RDS now!
 Don't forget to commit your changes often!

-So far, this is how my folder structure looks like:
+So far, this is what my folder structure looks like:
 ```bash
 .
 ├── main.tf